Small blue gray mobile home with a front porch

 The Bottom Line

-Buying a manufactured home can ease the strain on your budget because these residences are almost always less costly than a traditional single-family home.
-Finding a mortgage for these homes and selecting the right location for them, though, can be challenging.
-If you are ready to buy a manufactured home, apply online with Rocket Mortgage to explore your financing options.
+Buying a manufactured home can ease the strain on your budget because this type of residence is almost always cheaper than a traditional single-family home.
+Finding a mortgage for a manufactured home and selecting the right location for it can be challenging, though.
+If you’re ready to buy a manufactured home, start an application with Rocket Mortgage to explore your financing options.

 Dan Rafter